carlosmspk/GitHubCopilotShowcase/README.md

 Yes.
 Very.
 Very common bad solutions are functions that have an initial description but aren't actually implemented (some even have comments with "TODO" followed by a pass statement), solutions which are just print statements (like def open_youtube() often leads to a suggestion that prints "Opening Youtube" followed by "Done!" and that's it), and huge chains of if elses that could easily be written as a single line.
 Although these solutions are abundant, they're usually very easy to dismiss and you can just focus on good solutions.
-There's also frequenly a solution that simply consists in printing a bunch of newlines, don't know what's up with that...
+There's also frequently a solution that simply consists in printing a bunch of newlines, don't know what's up with that...